mkeedlinger/mkeedlinger/README.md

 ### Hi there 👋

-I'm a simple tech enthusiast and programmer.
+I'm a tech enthusiast and programmer.

-I mostly use GitLab, so this can look pretty emtpy

 <!--
 **mkeedlinger/mkeedlinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.